 - An injury or disability for which benefits were claimed or received under the insurance plan established under the workplace Safety and Insurance Act.

-“Employees”, means every person who deals with members of the public or other third parties on behalf of our company whether the person does so as an employee, agent, volunteer or otherwise.
+“Employees” means every person who deals with members of the public or other third parties on behalf of our company.

 “Persons with Disabilities” are individuals who have a disability as defined under the Ontario Human Rights Code.